polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 ```

 As mentioned earlier, simply vectorizing without worrying about memory bandwidth
 gets us nowhere.
-We've now broken that barrier, and can now go further here.
+We've now broken that barrier, and can go further here.

 ```shell
 # Vectorization, tiling, and packing/copying